A Guided Reading Strategy to Support Informational Reading

 The Elements of Nonfiction Scavenger Hunt guides students as they preview text and discover a purpose for reading.
 This strategy helps provide a foundation for teaching students what "good readers do" and can be applied to more complex texts across disciplines.

-We believe that any instructional resource needs to be fit for your students and your specific discipline, so we provide easily editable versions.
+We believe that any instructional resource needs to fit for students and a specific discipline, so we provide easily editable versions.
 The examples pictured here illustrate how a Math teacher may adapt the Elements of a Nonfiction Scavenger Hunt for their class.
-In this example, students are asked to locate information on how to solve a specific math equation (i.e. finding x-intercept in a linear equation) by marking important pages and engaging with a predominately visual text.
+In this example, students are asked to locate information on how to solve a specific math equation (i.e., finding x-intercept in a linear equation) by marking important pages and engaging with a predominantly visual text.

 Download the original: Elements of Nonfiction Scavenger Hunt (also has a Math example)